Numerical computation of Neumann controls for the heat equation on a finite interval: Towards a more general set up

-On an alternative direction, one could appropriately modify the analysis of the section \ref{secfirst} in order to incorporate the Haar-wavelet basis.
-Both cases as well as different type of boundary controllers, e.g., Dirichlet and Robin boundary conditions will be analysed in a future work.
+Also, one could appropriately modify the analysis of the section \ref{secfirst} in order to incorporate the Haar-wavelet basis.
+Both bases as well as different type of boundary controls, e.g., Dirichlet and Robin boundary conditions will be analysed in a future work.